osisoft/OSI-Samples-OCS/basic_samples/SDS/JavaScript/NodeJS/README.md

       count,
       reverse,
       boundaryType,
-      streamView
+      streamView,
     ]),
   method: 'GET',
   headers: this.getHeaders(),
-  gzip: true
+  gzip: true,
 });
 ```

 - _skip_ is the increment by which the retrieval will happen.
 - _count_ is how many values you wish to have returned.
 - _reverse_ is a boolean that when `true` causes the retrieval to work backwards from the starting point.
-- _boundary_type_ is a `SdsBoundaryType` value that determines the behavior if the starting index cannot be found.
+- _boundary\_type_ is a `SdsBoundaryType` value that determines the behavior if the starting index cannot be found.
 Refer the to the [SDS documentation](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html) for more information about SdsBoundaryTypes.

 The `getRangeValues` method is called as shown: